On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 We conclude this section with two remarks.
-First, we can estimate the cumulative error associated with Algorithm~\ref{alg:DeepONet-scheme}.
-We leave such an estimation for our future work.
-Second, the DeepONet proposed in this section is entirely data-driven; hence, it can exploit the increase of data available from power grids.
-However, the power engineering community has spent decades developing sophisticated mathematical models to represent dynamic components in power systems.
-As a result, in the next section, we will design a DeepONet framework that can use the data and incorporate mathematical models to predict the dynamic response of synchronous generators.
+First, an estimation of the cumulative error associated with Algorithm~\ref{alg:DeepONet-scheme} is left for future work.
+Second, the DeepONet proposed in this section relies entirely on data, which allows it to take advantage of the increasing amount of data available from power grids.
+However, the power systems community has spent decades developing sophisticated mathematical models to represent dynamic components in power grids.
+Thus, in the next section, we will design a DeepONet framework that can incorporate both data and mathematical models to predict the dynamic response of SGs.